This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Lightfastness

 Lightfastness may only be moderate in tints.
-Also Artiscreation reports some darkening and/or fading.
+PR188 is often said to be Excellent in Oils and Acrylic but we would question this a bit.
+Its results are sometimes listed as Very Good in Watercolor.
 The ASTM II in watercolor is of interest.
 Bruce MacEvoy found some brands which were slightly better than others, however he recommends more lightfast pigments instead.
+Some tests of PR188 show fading in tints even indoors, and Artiscreation reports some darkening and/or fading.

 Transparency